mrspok407/tv-junkie/README.md

 #### Backend

-- Denormalization is used in many cases for efficient read operations in NoSQL-like databases.
+- Denormalization is used in many cases for efficient read operations in NoSQL-like databases (like Firebase).
 - A lot of functionality moved to Firebase Cloud Functions, which are run on the server: creating group, adding friends, last activity updates, etc. It makes the frontend much simpler.
 And overall automate a lot of things.
 Bear in mind there is a thing called "cold start" with these functions, which means the first invocation after some time would be slow.
 In a real production application, it shouldn't be a problem, cause these functions would run frequently.

 ---

-Please don't try to run the app locally.
-The file with environmental variables is not uploaded to Github.
+Don't try to run the app locally.
+The file with environmental variables is not uploaded to Github.\
+Please keep in mind the date of the last significant changes in the source files.
+Since there may be a need for refactoring and this old code may not reflect my current level truthfully.

 Thank you for reading.